 The Stratosphere sits in a geographic netherworld that has hindered it from reaching its true potential.
 Although I consider it to be the northernmost hotel on The Strip, it technically is a few blocks past where the rest of The Strip ends (at Sahara Avenue).
 And while it is part of Las Vegas proper (as opposed to hotels on The Strip which are in an unincorporated part of the county) it isn't Downtown either.
 Since it isn't within walking distance of anything and the neighborhood surrounding it is not exactly the best for relaxing strolls late at night, The Stratosphere is the kind of place you have to decide you're going to go to, instead of somewhere you just wander into because it's the next one in the line.

 Upgrades over the years have kept the hotel current and for the price you probably can't do much better.
+The place got new owners in 2017 and it is yet to be determined what, if anything, they plan on changing with the place.

 The "Select" rooms are simple but very tastefully done with sleek, modern furnishings and fabrics done in browns and reds, big leather padded headboards, writing desks, stone and marble bathroom fixtures, and comfortable furnishings.
 They are not luxury level but they are definitely a big step up from the standard rooms which are pretty motel basic and are absolutely worth the extra few bucks you're going to pay to stay in one.
 All rooms come with one king or two queens, an iron and board, hair dryer, safe, high-speed Internet, and in-room pay-per-view movies.